 Since 1 January 2020 the Society has no longer been subject to UK corporation tax at the policyholder rate of 20% on investment income and gains arising.
 This is because the Society no longer has any UK resident life policyholders.
-It is also subject to Irish tax at the Irish policyholder rate of 20% (2020: 20%) with respect to investment income and gains accruing for the benefit of certain Irish resident policyholders.
+It is also subject to Irish tax at the Irish policyholder rate of 20% (2021: 20%) with respect to investment income and gains accruing for the benefit of certain Irish resident policyholders.

-The deferred tax liability on the balance sheet, £0.2m (2020: £0.1m), relates to the Irish tax liability.
+The deferred tax liability on the balance sheet, £0.0m (2021: £0.2m), relates to Irish tax.